 - If buying already roasted, how long ago the coffee was roasted, and especially ground – the best coffee that has been sitting on a shelf for 6 months isn’t as good as a freshly roasted and ground mediocre coffee

-- Personal experience – tasting a coffee from a country you vacationed in can evoke memories that color your perception
+- Personal experience – tasting a coffee from a country you vacationed in can evoke memories that alter your perception

 Furthermore, whether you’re brewing a black coffee or take yours double-double or making an espresso drink, you may have different preferences.